AshFoster/foodie-favourites/README.md

 ## Overview

-Foodie Favourites is a free to use website where food lovers - especially those who enjoy eating out - can share and discover their favourite restaurants and dishes.
-Once registered, users can create posts of their own favourite restaurants, and can comment, rate and favourite other peoples' restaurant posts.
+Foodie Favourites is a free to use website where UK based food lovers - especially those who enjoy eating out - can share and discover their favourite restaurants and dishes.
+Once registered, users can create posts of their own favourite restaurants, and can comment and favourite other peoples' restaurant posts.
+Registered users will have their own profile page where they can share some infomation about themselves if they so desire.
+The profile page also shows any restaurant posts they have made, and any restaurants they have favourited.

 ## User Experience

-### Strategy Plane
+### Strategy

+This website is aimed at people who would like to share their favourite restaurants with others, and/ or people who would like to discover some new restaurants.
+Therefore the age range aimed for is quite wide, essentially anyone who is able to enjoy a nice meal out.

+In a very broad sense, their are 3 types of users the website will have: site admins, registered users and non-registered users.
+For this reason the epics and user stories have been categorised in this way.

 #### Epics and User Stories

+There are 3 epics, each of which have been split up into multiple user stories.
+All of which are outlined below.

   - __Epic 1: Admin Setup__
       - As a Site Admin I can create, read, update and delete restaurant posts so that I can manage the site's content
-      - As a Site Admin I can approve or disapprove restaurant posts so that I can filter out any questionable posts
       - As a Site Admin I can approve or disapprove comments on restaurant posts so that I can filter out any questionable comments
-      - As a Site User I can start typing a location which will have autocomplete suggestions so that I can more easily fill in the restaurants location field
-      - As a Site Admin I can approve or disapprove suggested new cuisines so that I can filter out any questionable cuisines
-      - As a Site Admin I can be notified when a post, location, cuisine or comment needs to be approved so that I do not need to keep checking the admin site for anything to be approved
+      - As a Site Admin I can be notified when a comment needs to be approved so that I do not need to keep checking the admin site for anything to be approved
       - As a Site Admin I can be notified when a user has submitted the contact form so that I do not need to keep checking the admin site for any form submissions to read

   - __Epic 2: All User Functionality__